Klagarge/BachelorThesis-OTSecurity/02-main/04-mitm.typ

 = Simulation Environnement
 #subject(
   "simu-env/homeio-details",
-  heading-offset: 1
+  heading-offset: 2
 )

 = Requirements
-#todo[
-  - Exigence de mitm
-  - Modification sans détection
-  - Comment fonctionne Modbus
-  - 2 étapes sans chiffrement, puis certificat
-]
 This scenario is based on a #gls("mitm") attack, the attacker must adopt a man-in-the-middle position.
 In other words, all packets must pass through it.
-For that, the attacker can use a nice tool named Ettercap (@stack:mitm-ettercap).
+As Modbus/#gls("tcp") is an #gls("ip") based protocol, the attacker can use a nice tool named Ettercap (@stack:mitm-ettercap).
 This tool allowed you to performed easily and #gls("arp", long: false) poisoning attack.

 An #gls("arp", long: true) poisoning attack involves to send fake #gls("arp") message over the network.
 These message tell the target that the IP adress of other party is located at the attacker's #gls("mac") address like shown on @fig-arp-poisoning.
 The packets are then sent to the attacker, who can manipulate them before sending them back (or not) to the legitimate recipient.
+This attack take place at layer 3 of the OSI model #cite(<ISO-OSI_model-74981-1>).

 #figure(
   align(center,